 Congenital or Injury That Prohibits From Chewing Normally

-If you had any congenital or another injury that now prohibits you from chewing normally and cannot be surgically repaired will be disqualifying.
-You will have to get the surgery before you enter the service this apply for a waiver to enter the service, but as long as the chewing issue is corrected and is a procedure that you can request a waiver, then the chances of entering service are increased.
+If you had any congenital or another injury that now prohibits you from chewing normally and cannot be surgically repaired, that will be disqualifying.
+You will have to get the surgery before you enter the service then apply for a waiver to enter the service, but as long as the chewing issue is corrected and is a procedure that you can request a waiver, then the chances of entering service are increased.

 Current severe malocclusion (524), which interferes with normal mastication or requires early and protracted treatment, or a relationship between the mandible and maxilla that prevents satisfactory future prosthodontic replacement is disqualifying.